 - Data Protection Policy - This includes details on the purposes for which personal data is held, the categories of data held, the safeguards in place, who data may be disclosed to and student’s and the University’s responsibilities regarding data.

-- Disability (Policy and Guidance for Applicants and Students with Disabilities) - The arrangements by which disabled students are supported and reasonable adjustments are considered in circumstances where the University’s inclusive learning, teaching and assessment arrangements are insufficient to take into account an individual’s disability.
+- Disability (Learning, Teaching and Assessment Policy for Students with Disabilities and Guidance for Staff, Students and Applicants - The arrangements by which disabled students are supported and reasonable adjustments are considered in circumstances where the University’s inclusive learning, teaching and assessment arrangements are insufficient to take into account an individual’s disability.
 Applicants with a disability are encouraged to make early contact with the University’s Disability and Learner Support Manager, so that individual needs can be assessed and agreed in advance of enrolment.

 - Disruption and Anti-Social Behaviour in Teaching and Study Areas - This procedure outlines the arrangements in place for dealing with disruption and anti-social behaviour and referral to the Student Disciplinary Procedure.